Filing for Divorce in Mississippi

-If you have questions about which type of divorce is best for you, it’s essential you talk to an attorney.
+If you have questions about which type of divorce in Mississippi is best for you, it’s essential you talk to an attorney.

 If you choose to file a no-fault divorce on the grounds of irreconcilable differences, you will need to wait 60 days before proceeding.

 After you bring your complaint to the chancery court in the county where you need to file, you will give the complaint to the clerk who will stamp it with the date.
 At this point, you have filed your divorce with the court.
 A copy will need to make its way to your spouse somehow.

 The Harris Law Firm can help you with the complicated process of filing for divorce in Mississippi.
 Give us a call at (877) 714-4171 or contact us online for more information.